Characteristics of Job Shop Scheduling

 - the need to provide the customer continual status updates

-Features Required for Job Shop Scheduling
+Features Required for Job Shop Scheduling Software

-Given their inherent complexity, Job Shop scheduling environments are the perfect fit for Finite Capacity Scheduling software, or Advanced Planning and Scheduling software.
+Given their intrinsic complexity, Job Shop scheduling environments are the perfect fit for Finite Capacity Scheduling software, or Advanced Planning and Scheduling software.
 Effective Advanced Planning and Scheduling software has the robust modeling features necessary to model the inherent flexibility in engineering departments.
 These departments often must be the first steps handled by any job shop scheduling approach.
 For instance, engineers often will work on more than one project simultaneously, or be preempted and moved from one task to the next.

 Advanced Planning and Scheduling Software can also model the complex “one to many” or “many to one” relationships between operations that are required in job shop scheduling.
 In many situations, particularly when products are unique, modeling precedence directly through these types of relationships make more sense than trying to define bills of material.
 Furthermore, graphical output (similar to that in project management software) that shows these relationships, as in the example below, makes the process flow much easier to follow in job shop scheduling environments.

 The ability to handle multiple simultaneous constraints can be very important in job shop scheduling environments.
 For instance, sometimes multiple operations compete for the same machine, but other times there are multiple operations available to run on multiple different machines simultaneously, but not enough labor to staff the machines.
 Multiple constraints are also necessary to model the multi pallet machining centers that are often found in job shops.
-One constraint is typically used to model the spindle, and another to model the pallets upon which work from different jobs is loaded.

 Given the importance of on time delivery, often job shop customers want continual updating from you on when work is projected to finish.
 Finally, if work looks like it is going to slip, you need to be able to know what actions to take to get completion dates back on schedule.
 Job shop scheduling software that makes use of advanced planning and scheduling technology will give you all of this capability.